alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 FROM
 	NFL_Draft_Cleaned$
 WHERE
 		Round = 1
 		-- only include first rounders
+	AND
+		Status = 'Retired'
 GROUP BY
 	Position
 ORDER BY